Saturday, 30 December 2023

 More about John Buchan and the colour green

-Looking for reasonably significant references to the colour green in John Buchan's books involves eliminating a very large number of descriptions of natural features such as uplands and downs, mountains and moors, water and trees and discarding a large quantity of protective outdoor clothing such as felt hats, capes and tweed coats.
+Looking for reasonably significant references to the colour green in John Buchan's books involves eliminating a very large number of descriptions of natural features such as uplands and downs, mountains and moors, water and trees, not to mention discarding a large quantity of protective outdoor clothing such as felt hats, capes and tweed coats.
 The much smaller number of occurrences of specific shades such as apple green and olive green are not of much interest either.

 After the routine references to the colour green have been removed, some examples of interest remain; it has taken two articles to cover what might be described as “the best of the rest”.